lnkn/blog/src/pages/Triple_Chocolate_Cookies/index.md

 image: TripleChocolate1.jpg
 lead: Chocolate is always the cure.
 ---
-These cookies were some of the first that I ever baked and will continue to be such a staple.
-These Triple Chocolate Cookies are here to make all of your chocolate dreams come true.
+These Triple Chocolate Cookies were some of the first that I ever baked and will continue to be such a staple.
+And I promise these are here to make all of your chocolate dreams come true.
 Is there such a thing as too much chocolate?
 Seriously, I don’t think so.

 ![](TripleChocolate2.jpg)